jhorstmann/packedtime-rs/README.md

 ### Parsing Timestamps

-Parsing uses SSE instructions when available and has a special fast-path when the millisecond uses 3 digits and the timezone is UTC.
+Parsing uses SSE instructions when compiled for a target that supports them.
+There is a special fast-path when the millisecond uses 3 digits and the timezone is UTC.
 Without SSE a hand-written recursive descent parser is used.

 ```rust